Billionaire Profile

 Philanthropy

-Singer signed The Giving Pledge, committing to donate more than half of his wealth to address societal challenges.
-He founded The Paul E. Singer Family Foundation, which supports charitable causes, including the Harvard Graduate School of Education Singer Prize for Excellence in Secondary Teaching, and various pro-Israel and LGBT initiatives.
-The Foundation's work focuses on free-market economics, U.S. national security, LGBT interests, and intellectual diversity on college campuses and universities.
+Singer signed The Giving Pledge, committing to donate over half his wealth to address societal challenges.
+He founded The Paul E. Singer Family Foundation to support various charitable causes, including education, U.S. national security, and LGBT equality efforts.

 Career Milestones